-Questions Sample considerations Analysis Does the issue align with ABmunis strategic initiatives? • Will action on the issue contribute towards realizing the goals of the strategic initiative or will it lead to scope creep without adding value?
+Questions Sample considerations Analysis Does the issue align with ABmunis strategic initiatives?
+Will action on the issue contribute towards realizing the goals of the strategic initiative or will it lead to scope creep without adding value?
 Is the issue within municipal jurisdiction?
 Is the issue exclusive to municipalities or does it also involve federal or provincial government?
 What is the impact on Members and how many Members are impacted?
 Is this a significant issue to a single Member or to many Members?
 If the issue only impacts a few Members today, does it have the potential to impact more Members in the future?
 Will engagement in this issue build or deplete political capital?
 Does the issue align with the priorities of the government of the day?
-Or, will we have to push to get it onto the agenda or actively counter their agenda?
+Or will we have to push to get it onto the agenda or actively counter their agenda?
 Does the issue involve the need for: Information sharing?
 Funding?
 Policy Change?
 Legislative/regulatory change?
 All of the above?
 The answer to this question will influence the time, resources, and chances for success.
 In general, changes to legislation requires more time and effort than changes to regulations.
 Requests for funding must consider that federal and provincial governments face funding constraints.
-Is there an opportunity for ABmunis to add value to this issue?
-Does ABmunis have the expertise on staff, on the Board/Committees, among Members to add value?
-ABmunis is often best positioned to provide input on higher level principles and only has the capacity to engage at a detailed technical level on a limited number of issues.
-Are there other organizations that have greater expertise and credibility on the issue?
-Is it better for municipalities to respond directly, or is a collective response needed?

 What are timelines involved?
 Is there time to seek input from Members/Committees and seek approval from the Board?
 In other words, is there time to determine a collective response, or should ABmunis just let Members know about an issue and let them respond individually?
 What are the chances of success?
 Given the answers to the above questions: How likely will ABmunis advocacy on an issue result in tangible benefits for Members?
 Has the relevant decision maker (i.e., provincial, or federal government) indicated they are open to making changes?
 Has a consultation process been initiated?
 Does ABmunis have the capacity to respond effectively?
 Given the answers to the above questions: Would action on this issue take time and resources away from key priorities?
 Does ABmunis have the time and resources to conduct appropriate analysis, engage Members, build partnerships, create meaningful solutions and report back to Members on this issue?
 Conclusion Based on the analysis above, what should ABmunis level of engagement be on this issue?
 What action should be taken?
 How will the action be reported?
+Is it better for municipalities to respond directly, or is a collective response needed?

-As outlined in the levels of engagement framework
+^{}As outlined in the levels of engagement framework